SCCapstone/Neptune/Documents/API.md

 ### Acknowledge
 Used by the server to tell the client request was received and there is no response generated.
-(So the client stops waiting for a resposne.)
+(So the client stops waiting for a response.)

 Server will respond with `/api/v1/server/ack` on all requests that otherwise do NOT have a response.
 No data with this response.